 If you want fast clearance of a cheque you can ask your branch for a special clearance.
 Our staff will provide you with an estimate of the time it will take plus the cost involved.

 NAB's fee for a special clearance covers the extra administrative costs involved in making a special payment request to the bank where the cheque account is held.
 Depending on the speed of the clearance you request, this added cost may in some instances include courier expenses.
-Special clearance fees are outlined in NAB's Personal and Business Banking brochures entitled 'A Guide to Fees and Charges'.
-These brochures are available on request or through NAB's website nab.com.au.
+Special clearance fees are outlined in NAB's Personal Banking Fees and Charges Guide.

 Effect of crossing